tahoma2d/tahoma2d_docs/source/create_animations_using_plastic_tool.rst

 Use Mathematical Expressions in Plastic Animation
 -------------------------------------------------
-To use OpenToonz mathematical expressions in the Plastic Animation, you can link the vertices of the skeleton to each other or to a column/layer, pegbar or camera.
+To use Tahoma mathematical expressions in the Plastic Animation, you can link the vertices of the skeleton to each other or to a column/layer, pegbar or camera.

 This allows to set some automatic actions of the skeleton, for example you can link the main vertices of the shoulders, so that moving just one shoulder automatically moves the other.